 One question that arises is whether this four-way distinction is due to a non-homogeneous speech community.
-That is, one could argue that the response from each speaker is always binary which follows a "grammatical" vs. "ungrammatical" dichotomy, but averaging over the responses from different speakers resulted in gradient patterns.
-This hypothesis predicts distributions of responses at two extremes, because people should consistently rate each devoicing pattern either as completely grammatical (=5 in rating) or completely ungrammatical (=1 in rating).
-In this view, the differences between the four grammatical conditions arise from the difference in the number of speakers who assign grammatical status (=5 in rating) to each condition.
-To examine this prediction, Figures 2 and 3 provide histograms that show the distributions of average scores for each speaker in each grammatical condition.
-We observe that, contra the hypothesis, there are many speakers who show intermediate average scores in each grammatical condition.
+That is, one could argue that the response from each speaker is always binary which follows a "grammatical" vs. "ungrammatical" dichotomy, but averaging over the responses from different speakers results in a gradient pattern.
+This hypothesis predicts that distributions of responses are at two extremes, because people should consistently rate each devoicing pattern either as completely natural (i.e., grammatical = 5 in rating) or completely unnatural (i.e., ungrammatical = 1 in rating).
+In this view, the differences between the four grammatical conditions arise from the difference in the number of speakers who assign grammatical status (= 5 in rating) to each condition.
+To examine this prediction, Figures 2 and 3 provide histograms that show the lation presented there, yet another possibility is that a constraint against voiced geminates is a phonetically natural one (Ohala 1983), whereas OCP[voice] in Japanese is not (Kawahara 2008; Ohala 1981).
+In fact, there is evidence that children acquiring Japanese show a stage in which they apparently do not show the effect of OCP[voice] (Fukuda and Fukuda 1994), implying that this constraint may have to be learned rather than being innate (Kawahara 2008).
+Given the characteristics of OCP[voice] in Japanese, the speakers may have found the phonetically natural devoicing (= geminate devoicing) more grammatically natural.
+This possibility was brought to my attention by Armin Mester (p.c.
+August 2011).